Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 level or higher.
 He can make only one ranged legerdemain skill check each day, and only if he has at least 1 rank in the skill being used.

+### Sneak Attack
-**Sneak Attack:** This is exactly like the rogue ability of the same name.
+This is exactly like the rogue ability of the same name.
 The extra damage dealt increases by +1d6 every other level (2nd, 4th, 6th, 8th, and 10th).
 If an arcane trickster gets a sneak attack bonus from another source the bonuses on damage stack.

+### Impromptu Sneak Attack
-**Impromptu Sneak Attack:** Beginning at 3rd level, once per day an arcane trickster can declare one melee or ranged attack he makes to be a sneak attack (the target can be no more than 30 feet distant if the impromptu sneak attack is a ranged attack).
+Beginning at 3rd level, once per day an arcane trickster can declare one melee or ranged attack he makes to be a sneak attack (the target can be no more than 30 feet distant if the impromptu sneak attack is a ranged attack).
 The target of an impromptu